Equipment Swap: Bench Press

 6 ways to work the same muscles without the barbell

 Timing is everything when you’re fitting in a training session before work, between meetings, or on a lunch break.
-So when the equipment you need is taken, it can really throw a kink in your plan.
+So when the equipment you need is taken, it can really throw a wrench in your plan.
 That’s why Furthermore is introducing Equipment Swaps, a mini-series that offers alternative exercises when your fitness tool of choice is unavailable.

 Over time, you may get used to working your triceps, pecs, anterior deltoids, and back with the barbell bench press every week.
 But if you notice it’s occupied, don’t look at it as a reason to skip the muscle group altogether.
 Instead, be flexible, but with a purpose.

 The exercises below, from Akeem Scott, a Tier 3 trainer at Equinox Flatiron in New York City, aren’t exact swaps for the go-to move, but that’s not necessarily a bad thing: Some of them offer unique benefits that you won’t get from using a barbell.

 Case in point: One study found that free weights work the shoulders’ medial deltoids more so than the barbell.
 Completing a dumbbell press at an incline works your upper chest, while pressing in a decline position takes pressure off your shoulders and targets your triceps more effectively.